retrosight/rest/json-home/draft-owen-json-home-02.md

 ##<a name="api-objects"></a>3.
 API Objects

+> Owen: In reality, links in the context of the examples are simply additional resources (perhaps more accurately, representations of resources).
+Suggest these simply be documented as such according to Section 4.
+Resource Objects and move `title` into the root of the JSON document, effectively eliminating this key from the vocabulary.

 An API Object contains links to information about the API itself.

 Two members are defined:

 * "title" has a string value indicating the name of the API;
 * "links" has an object value, whose member names are link relation types [RFC5988](http://www.rfc-editor.org/info/rfc5988), and values are URLs [RFC3986](http://www.rfc-editor.org/info/rfc3986).
 The context of these links is the API home document as a whole.

 Future members MAY be defined by specifications that update this document.

 ##<a name="resource-objects"></a>4.
 Resource Objects

+> Owen: It does not seem like a direct link will automatically imply exactly one resource, if for no other reason than from a data perspective, a resource can be an array of multiple resources.
+An example following the POST to /widgets is a GET from /widgets which returns an array of widgets, each one of which can be referenced as a separate resource.
+Likewise, a templated link may not imply multiple resources.
+In summary, the RFC should remain agnostic to the definition of a resource, but simply explain how to get to resources for a given relation.

 A Resource Object links to resources of the defined type using one of two mechanisms; either a direct link (in which case there is exactly one resource of that relation type associated with the API), or a templated link, in which case there are zero to many such resources.

 Direct links are indicated with an "href" property, whose value is a URI [RFC3986](http://www.rfc-editor.org/info/rfc3986).

+> Owen: Suggest moving the `hrefVars` into the root of the document so they can be leveraged across mulitple relation types (aka end points).

 Templated links are indicated with an "hrefTemplate" property, whose value is a URI Template [RFC6570](http://www.rfc-editor.org/info/rfc6570).
 When "hrefTemplate" is present, the Resource Object MUST have a "hrefVars" property; see "Resolving Templated Links".

+> Owen: Suggest only having `href` which can be either a direct URI or a templated URI.
+I am a little confused about why they must have exactly one of the `href-vars` because variables are very powerful for templates and APIs may require multiple variables to identify resources.

 Resource Objects MUST have exactly one of the "href" and "href-vars" properties.